 SECTION 1: ACUTE AORTIC DISSECTION

 CLINICAL CASE PRESENTATION

 The patient is a 79-year-old woman with a longstanding history of hypertension and a 40 pack-year cigarette smoking history presented to the emergency department with severe chest pain that was described as tearing in nature and was followed by fainting.
 Her daughter-in-law saw her at the house and called emergency services.
 On arrival in the emergency department, she was diaphoretic and moaning in pain.
 An ECG demonstrated normal sinus rhythm with evidence of left ventricular hypertrophy and nonspecific ST-segment changes.
 On physical examination, her pulses were thready, her blood pressure was 90/30 mm Hg, her apex beat was thrusting, and she had a fourth heart sound with a loud A2.
 She had a mid-diastolic murmur that was best heard along the sternal border with her leaning forward in expiration.
 Her lungs were clear and she had no edema.
 She had a dialysis fistula in her left arm.
 A transthoracic echocardiogram showed a linear opacity in her ascending aorta and at least moderate aortic regurgitation (Figures 7-1-1 and 7-1-2).
 After an emergent CT scan confirmed a type A dissection, she was taken to the operating room (OR).
 Representative intraoperative TEE images are shown in Figures 7-1-3, 7-1-4, 7-1-5, 7-1-6, 7-1-7, 7-1-8.
-Her dissection was repaired, and the ascending aorta was replaced ...
+Her dissection was repaired, and the ascending ...